heyjva/support/content/src/voice-pe/customzing/reassemble.md

    2. Place the button onto the rotary disk.
    3. Take the dial and take note of the square cutout.
 It must align with the button.
    4. Slide the dial onto the board and press until it clicks into place.
    5. Rotate the dial.
-It must rotate easily.
-If it does not, make sure it is not tilted.
+If it does not rotate easily, make sure the dial is not tilted.

     ![Assemble button and dial](/static/img/voice-pe/voice_assemble_dial_480.webp)